Best Way to Get PR in Australia for Indians in 2025

 8. Partner/Family Visa

 To be eligible for this visa, the applicant and his or her spouse or de facto partner must be in a genuine relationship.
-The is a visa that allows the spouse or partner of an Australian citizen, Australian permanent resident or eligible New Zealand citizen, to live in Australia permanently.
+Spouse visa Australia allows the spouse or partner of an Australian citizen, Australian permanent resident or eligible New Zealand citizen, to live in Australia permanently.

 Limited-time offer : Access a free 10-Day IELTS study plan curated for you